 Question: So, Charlie, now that you’re single again, what kind of a woman are you looking for to replace the one you had?

-Answer: Well, I want one that’s modern enough so that she doesn’t depend on me for everything but traditional enough so that she does exactly what I tell her to do without any argument.
+Answer: Well, I want one that’s modern enough so that she doesn’t depend on me for everything but traditional enough so that she does exactly what I tell her to do.

-Question: Okay, Charlie, so what do you think of the allegation of white privilege?
+Question: Okay, Charlie, so what do you think about the allegation of white privilege?